 Fly two different airlines

-Look at whether or not it’s cheaper to buy two one-way tickets there and back on two different airlines.
-It’s not as convenient but could save money.
+Look at whether or not it's cheaper to buy two one-way tickets there and back on two different airlines.
+It's may not be as convenient but could save money.

 Book two different routes

 Or go one whole step further and investigate whether or not you can get cheap flights by flying back to, or leaving from, (or both!) different airports.
 For example, you might travel from Heathrow to Paris-Charles de Gaulle to Gatwick.
 This is especially good for big cities such as London that have lots of airports, but consider any transfer costs.